CodePriest1/CodePriest1/README.md

-- 👋 Hi, I’m @CodePriest1
+- 👋 Hi, I’m Prince
-- 👀 I’m interested in web developement and hacking
+- 👀 I’m interested in web developement and cybersecurity
-- 🌱 I write codes in Python
+- 🌱 I write codes in Python(Django)
-- 💞️ I’m looking to collaborate on web
+- 💞️ I’m looking to collaborate on projects/products
 - 📫 How to reach me ghostcoder.0001@gmail.com

 <!---